omar-polo/mymenu/README.md

 ## Why?

-This was the perfect excuse to learn how to make window with Xlib.
+This was the perfect excuse to learn how to use Xlib.

 ## How?

-Check out the [manpage](mymenu.1) for further documentation.
+Check out the [manpage](mymenu.1.md) for further documentation.
 Check out also the [template](Xexample) for the resources.

 ---

 ## Dependencies

  - Xlib
- - Xinerama (optional)
+ - Xinerama (optional) for multi-monitor support
-   For multi-monitor support
- - Xft (optional)
-   For TrueType (r) font support
+ - Xft (optional) for TrueType font support
- - pkg-config (optional)
-   used in the makefile to generate `LIBS` and `CFLAGS` correctly
+ - pkg-config (optional) used in the makefile to generate `LIBS` and `CFLAGS` correctly

 ## Build